Hyman-Cheung/WordGame_Ionic/README.md

 ## 📱 Core Game Systems & Modes

 ### 🌟 Sign-up & Login
-* **Account Creation:** New players register by providing a custom player username, a valid email address, and a secure password.
+* **Account Creation:** Register by providing a username, valid email, and secure password.

-* **Email Verification:** Upon submitting the registration form, the authentication system automatically dispatches a verification email directly to the user's inbox to confirm identity and secure the profile records.
+* **Email Verification:** The system automatically dispatches a verification link to the user's inbox to confirm identity and secure the profile.

-* **Account Confirmation:** The user must open the verification email and click the confirmation link to validate their email address and unlock account privileges.
+* **Account Confirmation:** Users click the email link to validate their address and unlock full account privileges.

-* **Secure Login:** Once the account is successfully verified and confirmed, the user can log in with their credentials to access the game dashboards and begin syncing their real-time score data.
+* **Secure Login:** Verified users log in with their credentials to access the game dashboards and begin syncing real-time score data.

 ### 🔄 The Three-Section Game Hub
-The game experience is organized into three easily accessible dashboards located on the bottom navigation bar:
+The game experience is streamlined into three intuitive dashboards on the bottom navigation bar:

+### 1. 👤 Profile Settings
-* **Profile Settings:** Displays your personalized gaming tag using dynamically bound data, registered email, verification date tracking, and current running score total.
+* **Identity & Account Control:** Displays dynamically bound data (username, registered email, and verification date) while letting players directly edit credentials in real time.
-* **Main Game Hub:** Features a sleek 3D interactive interface that lets you immediately dive into your active gameplay progression.
-* **Stage Select Grid:** Provides a visual layout of all 20 game stages, allowing you to quickly spot your progress.

-### 👤 Profile Page
-* **Identity Tracking:** Pulls real-time authenticated user states to update and accurately showcase your unique system username inside the client framework.
-* **Interactive Profile Management:** Allows players to directly edit and update their account credentials and personal profile information as needed.
-* **Score Synchronizer:** Houses a secure telemetry connection to display your absolute total point count directly on your dashboard menu view.
+* **Telemetry Score Synchronizer:** Securely tracks and displays your absolute total point count directly on the dashboard.

-### 🏠 Main Page
+### 2. 🏠 Main Game Hub
-* **Word Carousel:** The main game lobby showcases an animated, 3D cube-effect carousel spelling out **W-O-R-D**.
-Players can swipe through these gorgeous visual block cards.
+* **Interactive Word Carousel:** Features a 3D cube-effect lobby spelling out W-O-R-D where players can swipe through animated visual cards.
-* **Smart Progress Detection:** Tapping the main "Start Game" button triggers an automatic progression check, which instantly scans your history and launches the exact question level you are currently up to.
+* **Smart Progress Detection:** The "Start Game" button instantly scans your player history to launch your exact current question level.

-### 🗺️ Stage Selection
+### 3. 🗺️ Stage Select Grid
-* **Visual Level Cards:** The stage select board uses custom graphics cards labeled for every question milestone from Level 1 to 20 mapped dynamically out of your user data.
+* **Dynamic 20-Stage Layout:** Displays custom graphics cards for Levels 1 to 20, mapped directly from user data to show progress at a glance.
-* **Checkmark Progression:** Once you successfully beat a question, a unique completion checkmark icon lights up on that level's card inside the selection grid.
-* **Unlocked Replays:** Tapping on any verified, completed question block allows you to instantly return to that level to review the puzzle map or play for replay points.
+* **Visual Milestones & Replays:** Successful levels light up with a completion checkmark, allowing players to tap completed blocks to replay for extra points or review puzzle maps.

 ---